Skip to main content

 Live Breakout Session

-As you develop your session ideas, think about how you can incorporate attendee participation and active engagement – for both the in-person audience and virtual attendees.
+As you develop your session ideas, think about how you can incorporate attendee participation and active engagement for virtual attendees.

-There will be space for up to 25 breakout sessions scheduled (Eastern Time) on September 12 and 13.
+There will be space for up to 30 live breakout sessions scheduled on September 14-16.
 Subject to change.

 Primary Producer